 - Refer suspected violations of applicable laws to appropriate law enforcement agencies

-What do I do after I receive a discipline letter from the Campus Life – Dean’s Office?
+What do I do after I receive a conduct notice letter?

-- Refer to Student Handbook for the description of violations and process
+- Refer to Code of Conduct for the description of violations and process

 Are violations of the Code of Conduct considered criminal charges?